lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-You need to control for confounding by including confounders in your model to reduce risk of biased estimates.
-Adequately adjusting for confounding requires substantial consideration.
-Do the best you can, but know that you will never adjust for all possible confounders.
+You control for confounding by including them in your models, reducing risk of biased estimates.
+Adequately adjusting for confounding requires considerable thought and effort.
+Do the best you can, but know that you'll never adjust for everything.

-Confounder adjustment is part of thorough research, so important that it's required from the STROBE statement.
-STROBE, or strengthening the reporting of observational studies in epidemiology, is a standard for cohort research and it is encouraged to adhere to it.
+Confounder adjustment is part of thorough research, and is so important that it's part of the STROBE statement best practices.
+STROBE, or strengthening the reporting of observational studies in epidemiology, is a standard for cohort research and should be adhered to.

 Use several approaches to identify confounders, as each have strengths and weaknesses.
-Use biological and domain knowledge and formal methods like directed acyclic graphs, or DAGs, and information criterion techniques.
+Use biological and domain knowledge and formal methods like directed acyclic graphs, called DAGs, and information criterion techniques.

 ---